radumaria03/Real-time-Chickens-Detection-and-Tracking/README.md

 # Improvments

 📊 The model was created to experiment with these tools, but it can be easly improved in a lot of different ways (depending on the goal).
-Here are just a few improvements, the model can do a great job at detecting chicikens, but how the model is using those detections is just as important as accurate detections
+Below are just a few improvements - the model can do a great job at detecting chickens, but how the model is using those detections is just as important as accurate detections

 * **Better data** - the dataset used is very small, with just one label ("chicken"), a larger dataset with high-quality data will perform better
 * **Better detections** - the model is doing not doing that great at detecting all the chickens from a frame, but we can improve this in different ways